Numerical calculation of the $k$-space second Chern number in four dimensions: Introduction

 \section{Introduction}

-The exploration of topological phases of matter has extended beyond standard low-dimensional systems into higher dimensions~\cite{Halperin87jjap,Montambaux90prb,Kohmoto92prb, Koshino01prl,Bernevig07prl,Stormer86prl,Cooper89prl, Hannahs89prl,Hill98prb,Masuda16sa,Tang19nat,Qin20prl,LiH20prl, ChengSG20prb,Wang20prbrc, Jin18prbrc,ChenR21PRL,WangCM17prl,Koh2024NC}.
-Specifically, four-dimensional (4D) quantum Hall systems have attracted significant attention due to their unique properties, characterized by the second Chern number $C_2$~\cite{Sugawa2018Science,Zhang2022CPB}.
-Notably, in three-dimensional topological insulators, the topological magnetoelectric effect provides a physical realization of the 4D quantum Hall effect, where a magnetic field variation induces a quantized electric polarization change directly governed by the second Chern number~\cite{LiYZ2026arXiv,ZhangSC2001science,Qi08PRB,Essin09prl}.
-So far, the 4D Chern insulators have been experimentally observed in optical lattices~\cite{PricePRL2015}, photonic systems~\cite{Zilberberg2018Nature}, acoustic lattices~\cite{ChenZG21PRX}, electric circuits~\cite{WangY2020NC,Yu2020NSR}.
-As the definitive topological index for these systems, the second Chern number $C_2$ is of fundamental importance.
-Its computation is significantly more demanding than that of the first Chern number in 2D, as it involves integrating the Berry curvature over a four-dimensional Brillouin zone, posing substantial numerical challenges.
+In recent years, the study of topological phases has expanded from lower dimensions to higher dimensions~\cite{Chiu2016RMP}.
+Specifically, four-dimensional (4D) quantum Hall insulators, characterized by the second Chern number $C_2$, have attracted significant attention due to their unique properties~\cite{Sugawa2018Science,Zhang2022CPB}.
+So far, 4D Chern insulators have been experimentally observed in optical lattices~\cite{PricePRL2015}, photonic systems~\cite{Zilberberg2018Nature}, acoustic lattices~\cite{ChenZG21PRX}, and electric circuits~\cite{WangY2020NC,Yu2020NSR}.
+Notably, the topological magnetoelectric effect in three-dimensional topological insulators provides a physical realization of the 4D quantum Hall effect, where a magnetic field variation induces a quantized electric polarization change directly governed by the second Chern number~\cite{LiYZ2026arXiv,ZhangSC2001science,Qi08PRB,Essin09prl}.